chazu/octree/README.md

 # TODO
-* Test that splitting occurs properly
-* Test that nonstandard breakpoints work
 * Ensure that point radius is taken into account when splitting/inserting
 * Disallow insertion of points which would collide with other points (considering radius)
 * Write method for whether child octant can contain sphere